 Public Service Activities consist largely of sales and services provided to third parties by the UMass Medical School campus under its Commonwealth Medicine ("CWM") programs, which provide public consulting and services in health care financing, administration and policy to federal, state and local agencies and not-for-profit health and policy organizations.
-Included in this category of activities are Commonwealth Medicine revenues of \$358.7 million and \$346.7 million for the years ended June 30, 2013 and 2012, respectively.
-Included in expenditures are Commonwealth Medicine expenditures of \$347.4 million and \$311.6 million for the years ended June 30, 2013 and 2012, respectively.
+Included in this category of activities are Commonwealth Medicine revenues of \$349.0 million and \$358.7 million for the years ended June 30,

+2014 and 2013, respectively.
+Included in expenditures are Commonwealth Medicine expenditures of \$318.2 million and \$347.4 million for the years ended June 30, 2014 and 2013, respectively.

-Public Service Activities also includes payments received by the Medical School for educational services it provides to its clinical affiliate UMass Memorial as required by the enabling legislation enacted by the Commonwealth in 1997.
-Educational services revenues included in public service revenues were \$153.0 million and \$112.3 million for the years ended June 30, 2013, and 2012, respectively.
-Finally, Public Service Activity expenditures also include payments made to the Commonwealth of Massachusetts of \$65 million and \$60.0 million for the years ended June 30, 2013 and 2012, respectively, pursuant to requirements of legislation enacted by the State Legislature of Massachusetts.
+Public Service Activities also include payments received by the Medical School for educational services it provides to its clinical affiliate, UMass Memorial, as required by the enabling legislation enacted by the Commonwealth in 1997.
+Educational services revenues included in public service revenues were \$163.8 million and \$153.0 million for the years ended June 30, 2014, and 2013, respectively.
+Finally, Public Service Activity expenditures include payments made to the Commonwealth of Massachusetts of \$120 million and \$65 million for the years ended June 30, 2014 and 2013, respectively, pursuant to requirements of legislation enacted by the State Legislature of Massachusetts.